 Brushing with a pet toothbrush

 Wipes are less invasive than a toothbrush, which makes them more likely to be accepted by anxious cats.
+Your vet should be able to tell you which ones will work best.

 Symptoms of oral diseases